neondatabase/website/content/docs/how-to-guides/import-an-existing-database.md

 pg_dump <connection-string> | psql <connection-string>
 ```

-The typical format for a PostgreSQL connection string is:
+The format for a PostgreSQL connection string is:

 ```bash
 postgres://<user>:<password>@<hostname>:<port>/<dbname>